LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 For some practice with this interaction type, complete the [Escalate to an Agent tutorial](tutorials-guides-getting-started-with-bot-building-escalate-to-an-agent.html).

 {: .important}
-There are two ways to implement a transfer: You can add an Agent Transfer interaction, *as discussed here*.
+There are two ways to implement a transfer: You can add an Agent Transfer interaction, *as discussed right here*.
 Or, you can add an Integration interaction that uses a supporting [LivePerson Agent Escalation integration](conversation-builder-integrations-liveperson-agent-escalation-integrations.html).
 There is no difference between the two approaches when it comes to performance.
 However, use of the Agent Transfer interaction is a simpler, more convenient approach because you specify all necessary information in the interaction itself.
 If you use an Agent Transfer interaction, you *don't* need to create a supporting integration.

 {: .important}
 Implementing a bot-to-bot transfer?
-See [here](conversation-builder-bots-bot-to-bot-transfers.html#manual-transfers) for more information.
+See [this section](conversation-builder-bots-bot-to-bot-transfers.html#manual-transfers) for more info.

 #### Add an Agent Transfer interaction